grncdr/js-create-class/README.md

 assert.equal(Foo.hello, 'world');
 ```

 The second type of mixin is an object, which will be treated exactly like a new class definition, except that the `constructor` property (if present) will be ignored.
+Mixins are applied in order, see [construction order](#class-construction-algorithm) for more details.

 ### `inherit`